Procedural justice theory and entrepreneurship

 gain inventor trust, support, growth financing, and imparted reputation.

-Procedural justice may help explain how entrepreneurs successfully manage their investor relationships.
-More generally, entrepreneurs may aim for procedural justice in the application of their decision-making power in all stakeholder relationships.
+justice in the application of their decision-making power in all stakeholder

 Sources: